login

 COMMENTS

-The a(n) represent the number of n-move routes of a fairy chess piece starting in a given corner square (m = 1, 3, 7 or 9) on a 3 X 3 chessboard.
-This fairy chess piece behaves like a bishop on the eight side and corner squares but on the central square the bishop flies into a rage and turns into a raging elephant.
+a(n) represents the number of n-move routes of a fairy chess piece starting in a given corner square (m = 1, 3, 7 or 9) on a 3 X 3 chessboard.
+This fairy chess piece behaves like a bishop on the eight side and corner squares but on the center square the bishop flies into a rage and turns into a raging elephant.

-On a 3 X 3 chessboard there are 2^9 = 512 ways for an elephant to fly into a rage on the central square (we assume here that the raging elephant might behave like a bishop).
-The elephant is represented by the A[5] vector in the fifth row of the adjacency matrix A, see the Maple program.
-For the corner squares the 512 elephants lead to 46 different elephant sequences, see the cross-references for some examples.
+On a 3 X 3 chessboard there are 2^9 = 512 ways for an elephant to fly into a rage on the central square (off the center the piece behaves like a normal bishop).
+The elephant is represented by the A[5] vector in the fifth row of the adjacency matrix A, see the Maple program and A180140.
+For the corner squares the 512 elephants lead to 46 different elephant sequences, see the overview of elephant sequences and the crossreferences.

 The sequence above corresponds to 16 A[5] vectors with decimal values 71, 77, 101, 197, 263, 269, 293, 323, 326, 329, 332, 353, 356, 389, 449 and 452.
 These vectors lead for the side squares to A000079 and for the central square to A175655.